-Site 1251 is located in the slope basin east of Hydrate Ridge.
-Sediments are accumulating rapidly in this basin, and the BSR is characterized by a change in amplitude of dipping stratigraphic horizons, with large amplitudes indicative of free gas below the BSR (Fig. F8).
-This site was chosen to provide a relative reference site where the processes controlling hydrate formation were hypothesized to be similar to those on the Blake Ridge of the Atlantic continental margin of the United States.
-Gas hydrates on the Blake Ridge were drilled during ODP Leg 164 F7.
-Seismic details near the summit of southern Hydrate Ridge, p.
-57.
+Site 1251 is located in the slope basin east of Hyrate Ridge.
+The seismic setting of the BSR in this basin is similar to that of the BSR beneath the Blake Ridge.
+Sediments are accumulating rapidly in this basin, and the BSR is characterized by a change in amplitude of dipping stratigraphic horizons, with large amplitudes indicative of free gas beneath the BSR (Fig. F8).
+This site was, therefore, chosen for drilling to provide a relative reference site where the processes controlling hydrate formation were hypothesized to be similar to those on the Blake Ridge.
+A secondary objective was to sample a layer in the center of the basin (labeled DF1 in Fig. F8) that was interpreted to represent a massive debris flow based on the basis of the absence of internal reflectivity.
+This horizon is one of two such thick events that can be traced through much of the 3-D data set.